Shagreen falls in to two camps, real or imitation. Below are our three options for creating your application in a shagreen.

 Created from polished Stringray skins, Shagreen is one of the most sophisticated and beautiful surfaces in the world. skins are very small skins compared to cow hides

-An embossed bull hide, with a repeated replicab emboss of a single real shagreen skin with a two-tone surface finish to simulate the 'real skin' look.
+An embossed bull hide, with a repeated replica emboss of a single real shagreen skin with a two-tone surface finish to simulate the 'real skin' look.

-An embossed bull hide, with a Two tone finish, pattern is varied throughout the hides surface.
+An embossed bull hide, with a Two tone finish, and a glossy foil overlay.
+Pattern varies throughout the hides surface.